University of London: Member institutions

 Most decisions affecting the member institutions and institutes of the University of London are made at the level of the member institutions or institutes themselves.
 The University of London does retain its own decision-making structure, however, with the Collegiate Council and board of trustees, responsible for matters of academic policy.
 The Collegiate Council is made up of the heads of member institutions of the university.

 The 12 institutes, or Listed Bodies, within the University of London offer courses leading to degrees that are both examined and awarded by the University of London.
 Additionally, twelve universities in England, several in Canada and many in other Commonwealth countries (notably in East Africa) began life as associate colleges of the university offering such degrees.
 By the 1970s, almost all of these colleges had achieved independence from the University of London.
 An increasing number of overseas and UK-based academic institutes offer courses to support students registered for the University of London flexible and distance learning diplomas and degrees and the Teaching Institutions Recognition Framework enables the recognition of these institutions.

-Member Institutions
+Federation members

 Under the University of London Act 2018 (c. iii), a member institution is defined as "an educational, academic or research institution which is a constituent member of the University and has for the time being―(a) the status of a college under the statutes; or (b) the status of a university".
-As of February 2019, 12 of the colleges of the university have said they are seeking university status.
 This does not affect their status as member institution of the university or the degrees they award.
-The member institutions of the University of London (as of September 2018) are:
+The member institutions of the University of London are: